niplav/site/diamond.md

 That is the __Long Square__ variant: It performs one diamond step (computing the value for the center) and two square steps (for edges and for faces).

+Consecutive diamond steps go from *higher* dimensions to *lower* ones, consecutive square steps go from *lower* dimensions to *higher* ones.
+There is one dimension where the values are "stitched together"—in the long diamond case it's the first dimension (on edges), in the long square step it's the second dimension (on faces).
+I guess one could also leave out the diamond steps together and calculate the center of the cube as the mean of the faces—zero diamond, very long square.

 ### Long Diamond